mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 8. After your VM launches, test your connection using __ssh__  from your jump box Ansible container.
 9.	__Exit__ this SSH session by running exit.
 10. Locate the Ansible __config file__ and __hosts__ file by running the command: __ls /etc/ansible/__.
-11. Change the Ansible configuration file to use your administrator account for SSH connection
+11. Change the Ansible configuration file to use __your administrator account** for SSH connections__.

-13. Add this machine's __internal IP address__ to the Ansible hosts file.
+13. Add this machine's __internal IP address__ to the Ansible **hosts** file.
-14. Uncomment the [webservers] header line.
+14. Uncomment the [webservers] header line in the .
 15. Add the internal IP address under the __[webservers]__ header.
 16. Add the python line: __ansible_python_interpreter=/usr/bin/python3 besides each IP__.
-17. Change the Ansible configuration file to use __your administrator account** for SSH connections__.
+Your **host**s file should be similar this: https://github.com/mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/blob/main/Ansible-Files/hosts
-18. Test your connection using ssh from your jump box Ansible container Usin the Command __ansible all -m ping__
+17. Test your connection using ssh from your jump box Ansible container Usin the Command __ansible all -m ping__

 ### USEFUL CMMANDS II: Creating an Ansible Playbook